 Affiliation: NYU Abu Dhabi

-Education: PhD, SM Massachusetts Institute of Technology
+Education: PhD Massachusetts Institute of Technology

 Research Websites: Laboratory for Advanced Neuroengineering and Translational Medicine